matko/swipl-nix/README.md

 If you are using direnv, the development environment will activate automatically when entering the directory, and you won't have to do `nix develop .` manually.

+`refresh.sh` is a simple script which does the following:
+1. check out all relevant SWI-Prolog packages in a temporary directory.
+2. create `tags.json` with the computed hashes for each version tag
+3. create `alias.json` with aliases for each incomplete version
+4. delete the temporary directory

+You are then supposed to check in the two generated json files.

+### nix package set generation
+Both `flake.nix` and `overlay.nix` make use of `mkPackages` to generate a package set.

+`mkPackages.nix` parses `tags.json` and `alias.json` to generate a
+package set.
+For the actual derivations, `package.nix` uses the version of swi-prolog provided by nixpkgs, but overrides the version and source appropriately.

+Since the generated package set simply exposes slightly modified nixpkgs swi-prolog derivations, you can use the same overrides with these as you could with the version provided by nixpkgs.
+You could also use an overlay to replace swi-prolog with a specific version throughout nixpkgs, or override the version used in specific derivations.